Palos Verdes Nature Preserve

 City Staff, Park Rangers and law enforcement are monitoring these areas to ensure compliance with public health directives, and parking restrictions will be enforced.
 Pursuant to the City Council’s March 17 local emergency proclamation, the City may close these areas if rules are not observed by the public and conditions become unsafe.

 Please note that some trails may remain closed, and some trails may have designated directions of travel to encourage physical distancing.
 See maps below for trail closures.
 Please note trail conditions are subject to change, and so please obey all posted signage.
 See map below for closed trails and circulation patterns.
 Please check back for up-to-date information on temporary trail closures and trail circulation plans.
-All park programming remains canceled until further notice.
-This includes all recreational activities, indoor and outdoor sports leagues, instructional courses, and group sessions/private events.

 The Eastview Dog Park and the Rancho Caninos Dog Park are open.
 The tennis court at Upper Point Vicente Park and the paddle tennis courts at Ladera Linda Park are open.
 Both amenities have restrictions to comply with physical distancing and safety.
 Basketball courts at Ryan Park and Ladera Linda are open with restrictions.